golang/website/_content/doc/comment.md

-A pair of consecutive backticks (\` U+0060) is interpreted as a Unicode left quote (“ U+201C), and a pair of consecutive single quotes (\' U+0027) is interpreted as a unicode right quote (” U+201D).
+A pair of consecutive backticks (\` U+0060) is interpreted as a Unicode left quote (“ U+201C), and a pair of consecutive single quotes (\' U+0027) is interpreted as a Unicode right quote (” U+201D).

 Gofmt preserves line breaks in paragraph text: it does not rewrap the text.
 This allows the use of [semantic linefeeds](https://rhodesmill.org/brandon/2012/one-sentence-per-line/),